hcientist/OnlinePythonTutor/v3/docs/project-ideas.md

 This project is great for someone who likes to hack on language implementations and runtimes.

 The OPT frontend can visualize programs written in any mainstream language, not just Python.
-This project involves creating a backend for another language (e.g., Ruby, Java, JavaScript, C++, Scheme, whatever you want!).
+This project involves creating a backend for another language (e.g., Ruby, Java, JavaScript, C, C++, Scheme).
 All the backend needs to do is to generate an execution trace in the following format ...

 https://github.com/pgbovine/OnlinePythonTutor/blob/master/v3/docs/opt-trace-format.md